 Participants are kindly expected to wear masks when indoors at the Museum.
 For those who cannot attend in person, presentations will be live-streamed on Facebook (or a similar platform); however, viewers will not be able to participate in the discussions.
 (The Livestream will be recorded, but audio and visual quality may be variable.)

 SLELO PRISM Partner Meeting Schedule: Our partners have decided to meet on a seasonal/quarterly basis.
 We will meet the third week of these months: January, April, July, and October alternating between Wednesdays and Thursdays, starting at 10 am.

-If you are a Partner and want to receive partner meeting invitations and announcements please follow this link.
+If you want to receive partner meeting announcements please email firstname.lastname@example.org .

 The PRISM Network hosts a monthly Speaker Series on the last Wednesday of each month (except, July, August, and December).